jagregory/abrash-zen-of-asm/src/chapter-07.md

 we'll read the byte at offset 0 in the segment pointed to by DS.
 It's important that you understand that offsets are just numbers, and that you can manipulate offsets every bit as flexibly as any other values.

-The flip side is that you could, if you wished, add two registers and/or a constant value together with `lea` and place the result in a third register.
-Of course, the registers would have to be BX or BP and SI or DI, but since offsets and numbers are one and the same, there's no reason that `lea` couldn't be used for arithmetic under the right circumstances.
+The flip side is that you could, if you wished, add two registers and/or a constant value together with `lea`{.nasm} and place the result in a third register.
+Of course, the registers would have to be BX or BP and SI or DI, but since offsets and numbers are one and the same, there's no reason that `lea`{.nasm} couldn't be used for arithmetic under the right circumstances.
 For example, here's one way to add two memory variables and 52 together and store the result in DX:

 ```nasm
 mov   bx,[MemVar1]